Haleshot/Signal_Image_Processing/Discrete_Fourier_Transform/README.md

 8. Plot the DFT (absolute value) when the built-in function is used.
 9. Plot the DFT (absolute value) when the DFT formula is used.
 10. Display the output.

-> [!NOTE]
->  The code implementation is not provided in this README file.